Grace

 and it is not about who you think it is about,

-or you would not sigh when things were suddenly better,
+or you would not sigh with relief when things got better;

-is about how you must clasp your ironies
+instead, this poem is about how you must clasp

 Previous